 mSpy offers a large range of features to help keep tabs on your child’s devices and online activity:

-- Call, text, and email monitoring: mSpy enables you to monitor and read calls, texts, and emails on the target device.
+- Call, text, and email monitoring: mSpy enables you to monitor calls and read texts and emails on the target device.

 - Social media monitoring: mSpy lets you keep tabs on social media chats on nearly every major platform, including WhatsApp, Facebook, Instagram, Snapchat, TikTok, Tinder, and even ChatGPT.